 Once done, and if you’ve some more time to spare, visit the Jakarta History Museum located right across Cafe Batavia.
 Built in the 17th century as the Town hall in the Dutch VOC colonial era, the History of Jakarta Museum is a place where you can observe artifacts found when Jakarta was still called Sunda Kelapa, also the agreement in stone between the Kingdom of Sunda with the Portuguese.

 A quick stroll inside the museum and exploring painted is totally worth it.

-Next Up, Some Shopping At Thamrin City Trade Mall
+Next Up, Shopping At Thamrin City Trade Mall

 You visit Southeast Asia and not street-shop… Not possible!
 Though as the name suggests, Thamrin City Trade Mall is not an open street market but a massive brick and mortar setup, the idea is similar to any street/canopy market where local cheap products are available in abundance and you need to spot what you fancy and later bargain.